Dharun2308/Openwrt/README.md

 ## 4G Dongle support

-Suppport for Huawei 4G Dongles
+Suppport for Huawei 4G Dongles.
-Install the reuired packages and reboot the router for changes to take effect
+Install the reuired packages and reboot the router for changes to take effect.

 ```ruby
 opkg update